 A good way to dip your toe in the travel hacking pool is with a card that isn’t specific to an airline or hotel chain.
 Some popular options include Chase Sapphire Preferred, CapitalOne Venture, and Barclays Arrival Plus World Elite MasterCard.

 You earn points whenever you use these cards, and sometimes you can earn multiple points per dollar for certain categories of spending, like travel or restaurants.
 They have generous sign-on bonuses if you meet a spending minimum.
 You can either book travel through their site with points (Chase) or reimburse yourself with points after you spend on travel (CapitalOne and Barclays).

 A Case Study

 Let’s say you pick the Chase Sapphire Preferred card.
 I recommend you combine this card with the no-fee Chase Freedom card because you can pool points from both cards into one account.

-Currently, Chase Sapphire offers 40,000 points if you spend $4,000 in three months.
+Currently, Chase Sapphire offers 60,000 points if you spend $4,000 in three months.
 That seems like a lot, but the money you’re about to spend on the next few weddings, plus your usual spending, can get you there.
 After you reach that bonus, switch your strategic spending to the Chase Freedom card.
-Spending $500 in the first three months will get you 10,000 more points.
+Spending $500 in the first three months will get you $200 cash back.

-The combined points are good for $625 worth of travel if you book through the Chase Ultimate Rewards center for your next flight or hotel stay — and you earned that just by spending as you usually would!
-This is because you can redeem these points for 1.25 cents per point when you use them for travel.
+The combined points are good for hundreds of dollars worth of travel if you book through the Chase Ultimate Rewards center for your next flight or hotel stay — and you earned that just by spending as you usually would!
+This is because you can redeem these points for one cent each when you use them for travel.

 You can amplify your point earning in other ways, too.
 Rewards cards have online shopping portals that you access from the card’s website.
 If you need a new dress from Nordstrom, or you buy a couple a gift off of their Macy’s registry, you can earn multiple points per dollar spent.
 That $150 black dress or $100 food processor — which you planned to buy as a wedding gift anyway — will earn you additional points.